minded-ai/onprem-terraform/README.md

-# 🚀 How to Use (Unified)
+# 🚀 How to Use

-This repository now provides a single Terraform stack that includes both the previously "frozen" resources and the "dynamic" cross-account access.
-Apply once and you're done.
+This repository now provides a way to deploy Minded on-prem assets to AWS.

 ## Deploy